Brothy White Beans Soup

 4. Taste the soup, and adjust the seasonings, add some fresh cracked black pepper to your taste.

 5. Before serving, stir in some extra virgin olive oil over the soup, about 2 tablespoons.
-Then serve in individual soup bowls and serve with crusty bread on the side for dipping.
+Then serve in individual soup bowls and with crusty bread on the side for dipping.

 Yields: 4 servings